nebulaeonline/Isaac64cs/README.md

 I'm a big fan of using Isaac64 here and there in my projects, and this one is designed to be super easy to use.

+Latest Update 2025-04-14

+1. Fixed a subtle signed-to-unsigned cast wraparound in the RangedRandNS() set of functions
+2. Fixed error with a 0-seeded Rng  not throwing
+3. Added unit tests so users can feel confident in the library

+Speed is approx 17.7 seconds in Debug mode for 500M random numbers (Ryzen 3950x).

 ---

 ### Isaac64.Rng()